robertseaton/robertseaton.github.com/_posts/2013-08-05-notes-on-psychology-of-happiness.markdown

 inequiity was the strongest predictor of (low) pay satisfaction. (pg.
 141)

-Do people compare their present situation with the past, are they happier if their finncial situation has imprved?
+Do people compare their present situation with the past, are they happier if their financial situation has improved?
 There are immediate effects, but these do not last very long, and there seem to be no reliable effects of comparisons with the past. (pg.
 141)

-The effect of education on happiness is greater in poorer countires. (pg.
+The effect of education on happiness is greater in poorer countries. (pg.
 146)

 # Personality, age and gender

 Argyle (1994) found that the socially unskilled avoid many situations that others enjoy. (pg.
 149)

-Headey et al. (1985) found that good social realtions over a period of time produced increased levels of extraversion, and this in turn led to increased well-being. (pg 149)
+Headey et al. (1985) found that good social relations over a period of time produced increased levels of extraversion, and this in turn led to increased well-being. (pg 149)